dmsimard/repotest/README.md

 repotest
 ========
-A simple utility to try and do some rough testing to see if a repository seems to work.
+A simple utility to try and do some rough testing to see if a delorean repository seems to work.

 Can be used with Jenkins, the script will drop a repository.properties file to be passed along to a parameterized job.